oscarhermoso/terraform-provider-binarylane/CONTRIBUTING.md

 + }
 ```

-Add the new data source/resource to `provider.go`:
+Add the new resource to `provider.go`:

 ```diff
   return []func() resource.Resource{